Overview

 • Developing behavioral health operations, including integrated programs, and resolving issues unique to behavioral health.

-• Negotiating between physicians and hospitals with respect to management and collaborative agreements, and other arrangements including professional services and employment contracts.
+• Negotiating agreements between physicians and health care organizations including management, professional services and employment contracts.

 Expand to Read More + See Less -